IuliiaKonovalova/animal_shelter/README.md

 ---

 ---
-+ ##### Highlights Section
++ #### Highlights Section

-    - Hightlight Section has 4 cards with strong descriptive characteristics of the company.
+    - Highlight Section has 4 cards with strong descriptive characteristics of the company.

     - Tells website visitors how well animals are in the Animal Shelter.